 In software engineering, it is common practice to group instructions as small and easily comprehensible units—namely functions or methods.
 This makes the code reusable and improves readability.

-Even though SQL has functions and procedures as well, they are not the right tools for building easily understandable and reusable units.
+Even though SQL has functions and procedures as well, they are not the natural tools for building easily understandable and reusable units.
 In SQL, neither functions nor procedures are first-class citizens in the same way that subqueries are.0 The building block of SQL are queries1—not instructions.

 To make queries reusable, SQL-92 introduced views.
 Once created, a view has a name in the database schema so that other queries can use it like a table.

-clause to define “statement scoped views”.
+SQL:1999 added the with clause to define “statement scoped views”.
 They are not stored in the database schema: instead, they are only valid in the query they belong to.
 This makes it possible to improve the structure of a statement without polluting the global namespace.

 Syntax